jtlovell/GENESPACE/readme.md

 This is version 1 of GENESPACE.
 GENESPACE is an analytical pipeline to syntenic regions across multiple genomes.
 The manuscript describing GENESPACE is now pubished in eLife.
 [Find the article here](https://elifesciences.org/articles/78526).
 Please cite this if you use GENESPACE.

-There are currently two tutorials that (1) illustrate (what GENESPACE does)[] and (2) demostrate how to (customize your riparian plots)[https://htmlpreview.github.io/?https://github.com/jtlovell/tutorials/blob/main/riparianGuide.html].
+There are currently two tutorials that (1) illustrate (what GENESPACE does and how to use it)[https://htmlpreview.github.io/?https://github.com/jtlovell/tutorials/blob/main/genespaceGuide.html] and (2) demostrate how to (customize your riparian plots)[https://htmlpreview.github.io/?https://github.com/jtlovell/tutorials/blob/main/riparianGuide.html].
+This README is primarily to show how to get GENESPACE up and running.

 **NOTE** v0.9.x is no longer supported.
 Please upgrade to v1.1+.
 There are some significant changes to the structure of GENESPACE in V1 (but few changes to the underlying algorithms).
 These changes are detailed below in '4.1: Changes to GENESPACE in v1'.